 Gender experts say that men are detached and independent and they state their opinion, they speak in a directive manner.
-They grow through challenge, are task focused and fact based.
+They grow through the challenge, are task focused and fact-based.

 It is said that women are connected and interdependent and they encourage the opinions of others and speak in a collaborative manner.
 They grow through encouragement, are relationship focused and intuition based.